the-james-burton/testing-workshop/README.md

 ## Your Mission

 New requirement!
 A senior business stakeholder has asked for a new report.
 She would like to know how many companies are in each market.
-No clever formatting is required, just a simple summary of each market and how many companies are in it, one market per row.
+No clever formatting is required, just a simple list of markets and how many companies are in them, one market per row.
 To implement this requirement, you are going to do a 'test driven development' cycle.

 0. Create a class for your new test implementing your existing `Report` interface.
 Your new generateReport() method should simply return an empty string for now.
 We will come back and write the implementation later.